 There are various sources of law that litigants must observe when involved in a civil dispute that has commenced in the Queensland Courts.

-The QLD Courts are bound by the common law of the superior Courts of the State as well as the High Court of Australia.
-This means, where a superior Court makes a decision on a point of law, the lower courts must follow that decision.
+The QLD Courts are bound by the common law of the Superior Courts of the State and the High Court of Australia.
+This means that when a Superior Court decides on the point of law, the lower courts must follow that decision.
 This is known as a legal precedent.

-The Evidence Act 1977 (Qld) is another important piece of legislation that sets out the rules of evidence relating to admissibility, witnesses and reproductions to name a few.
+The Evidence Act 1977 (Qld) is another critical piece of legislation that sets out the rules of evidence relating to admissibility, witnesses and reproductions, to name a few.

 Commencing Proceedings With The Claim and Statement of Claim

-The claim and the statement of claim are documents that commence a legal proceeding in the civil jurisdiction.
-The claim, statement of claim, counterclaims, replies and answers are known collectively known as the pleadings.
-The pleadings are usually drafted by the barrister.
-However, in less complex matters such as debt recovery, the lawyers often draft the pleadings.
+The claim and the statement of claim commence a legal proceeding in the civil jurisdiction.
+The claim, statement of claim, counterclaims, replies and answers are collectively known as the pleadings.
+The barrister usually drafts the pleadings.
+However, lawyers often draft pleadings in less complex matters like debt recovery.

 Service Of Documents

-If the defendant is unable to be served the documents in person, the plaintiff may apply to the Court for substituted service which allows the claim to be served by email or by other alternative means,
+If the defendant is a natural person and is unable to be served the documents in person, the plaintiff may apply to the court for substituted service, which may allow service by email or other means.

 Defence, Reply and Counterclaim

-Upon being served, the defendant must seek legal advice immediately, as the defendant must file a Notice of Intention to Defend and Defence within 28 days after being served with the Claim and the Statement of Claim.
+The defendant must file a Notice of Intention to Defend and Defence within 28 days of being served.

-The plaintiff may file a Reply to the Defense within 14 days after receiving the defence.
-If this is done, the Reply must not raise new facts.
-However if the defendant files and serves a Counterclaim and answer which raises further new facts, then the plaintiff may make another Reply to them.
+The plaintiff may file a Reply to the Defence within 14 days after receiving the defence.
+The Reply must not raise new facts.
+However, if the defendant files and serves a Counterclaim and answer that raises further new facts, the plaintiff may make another Reply to them.

-Once the above processes are completed, then the parties can move one step closer to trial by taking part in the disclosure process, described below.
+Once the above processes are completed, the parties can move one step closer to Trial by participating in the disclosure process described below.